 Credit: © 2003 Calvin J. Hamilton ScienceViews.com

-Aside from being one of the largest of the known carnivorous dinosaurs, Tyrannosaurus rex — T. rex for short — is the dinosaur that has arguably gotten the most media exposure.
-He had a starring role in the "Jurassic Park" movies and has a renowned exhibit at the American Museum of Natural History.
+Aside from being one of the largest of the known carnivorous dinosaurs, Tyrannosaurus rex — T. rex, for short — is the dinosaur that has arguably received the most media exposure.
+It had a starring role in the "Jurassic Park" movies and has a renowned exhibit at the American Museum of Natural History in New York City.

-T. rex was a member of the Tyrannosauroidea family of huge predators with small arms and two-fingered hands.
-Other Tyrannosaurids included Albertosaurus, Alectrosaurus, Alioramus, Chingkankousaurus, Daspletosaurus, Eotyrannus, Gorgosaurus, Nanotyrannus, Prodeinodon and Tarbosaurus.
+T. rex was a member of the Tyrannosauroidea family of huge predatory dinosaurs with small arms and two-fingered hands.
+Aside from Tyrannosaurs, other tyrannosaurid genera include Albertosaurus, Alectrosaurus, Alioramus, Chingkankousaurus, Daspletosaurus, Eotyrannus, Gorgosaurus, Nanotyrannus, Prodeinodon and Tarbosaurus.

 What did T. rex eat?

 T. rex was a huge carnivore and primarily ate herbivorous dinosaurs, including Edmontosaurus and Triceratops.
 The predator acquired its food through scavenging and hunting, grew incredibly fast and ate hundreds of pounds at a time, Burnham said.

 "T. rex was probably opportunistic and may have fed on carcasses, but that is not a very abundant or consistent food source," Burnham told Live Science.
 "T. rex had a hard life.
 They had to go out and kill for food when they were hungry."